-The seventh funding round of Phase Two of the Energy Redress Scheme is now open.
+The thirteenth funding round of phase two of the Energy Redress Scheme is now open to applications and will close 5pm on Tuesday 9 September 2025.

 Click here to register and apply!